Digital-Contraptions-Imaginarium/odi-gcloud-analysis/scripts/README.md

 ## dump.js command line utility

 The *dump.js* scripts dumps the contents of the CloudStore website by using the proxy API server described above.
-The default output format is json.
+The default output format is a json array where every item is a product and the supplier information is copied .

 As execution time is normally very long, the script by default writes to standard output a log of its operations together with the actual data at completion.
 By specifying the *--quiet* parameter only the data is output.

     node dump.js --quiet > dump.json